floodnet-nyc/postgres-wal-g-kit/README.md

 # Postgres + WAL-G Restore Kit
-Test an existing PostgreSQL backup locally.
+Test an existing PostgreSQL backup.

 It uses a custom image with a couple features:
  * built wal-g binary